NOAA-OWP/LGAR-C/README.md

 ### Known issues or raise an issue
 LASAM is a newly developed model and we are constantly looking to improve the model and/or fix bugs as they arise.
 Please see the Git Issues for known issues or if you want to suggest adding a capability or found a bug, please open an issue.

+### Getting involved
+See general instructions to contribute to the model development ([instructions](https://github.com/NOAA-OWP/LGAR-C/blob/ajk/doc_update/CONTRIBUTING.md).
+Simply fork the respository and submit a pull request.